 The term “performance marketing” refers to a digital marketing approach that uses online platforms.

-The term digital marketing encompasses a wide range of channels and strategies, whereas performance marketing involves optimizing those channels and strategy.
+The term digital marketing encompasses a wide range of channels and strategies, whereas performance marketing involves optimizing those channels and strategies.

 Performance marketing is primarily concerned with short-term objectives and outcomes.
 A performance marketing goal typically includes easy-to-measure metrics such as the number of leads generated or clicks achieved.